 Section 106 of the Town and Country Planning Act 1990 allows local planning authorities to negotiate planning agreements or obligations to support development, maximise the benefits of growth such as new and affordable homes and mitigate the impacts of a specific development to ensure planning policy requirements are adhered to.

 Newcastle-under-Lyme Borough Council operates under a two-tier system with Staffordshire County Council (“SCC”), with the County Council providing services such as education and transport.
 As such, there may be elements of cross referencing between both the County Council and Borough Council’s Infrastructure Funding Statements.
-Staffordshire County Council have not yet released their 2024/25 IFS, but have sent their most up to date figures (as of publication of this document).
+Staffordshire County Council have not yet released their 2024/25 IFS but have sent their most up to date figures (as of publication of this document).

 Newcastle-under-Lyme Borough Council does not currently operate a Community Infrastructure Levy (CIL).
 This statement therefore deals with S106 only.